yy/dviz-course/w06-fundamental-2/lab.md

 D3 stands for Data-Driven Documents.
-Loosely, this means instead of thinking of a webpage as a static and pre-constructed document, it can be conceptualized as a document constructed ‘on-the-fly’ from data.
+Loosely, this means instead of thinking of a webpage as a static and pre-constructed document, it can be conceptualized as a document constructed "on-the-fly" from data.
 Think of D3 as a means of creating and modifying HTML elements without having to type them out by hand.

 Note that D3 is NOT a distinct language.
 It is a library written in JavaScript